timtianyang/pennStateHW/README.md

 1. The port number is hard coded in server and client code to be 13547.
 You may change the port number in case there's a conflict
 2. Our test typescripts are saved in directory /ttfn/typescripts
 3. We use the package size specified by the command line argument as the total size of each package
+4. We used bash scripts run_<name>.sh to automate the testings. run the script on the client side using ./run_<name>.sh